tidepool-org/blip/docs/Architecture.md

 #### Modularity

 **Problem:** Empower internal and external developers to develop and iterate quickly on all aspects of data visualizations.
-This should encompass both the ability to iterate easily on details of low-level rendering (i.e., what shape to draw for an extended bolus) without having to touch other code *and* the ability to build entirely new data "views" parallel to the daily, weekly, basics, trends, and device settings views currently available by composing existing rendering components for the pieces.
+This should encompass both the ability to iterate easily on details of low-level rendering (i.e., what shape to draw for an extended bolus) without having to touch other code *and* the ability to build entirely new data "views" parallel to the daily, bgLog, basics, trends, and device settings views currently available by composing existing rendering components for the pieces.

 **Solution:** "Componentize" visualization code, adhering to React (and redux) best practices, including: